liquid-labs/Liquid-Labs/policy/host/procedures/Host Change Control Procedure.md

-#  Network Change Control Procedure
+#  Host Change Control Procedure

 ## Purpose and scope

-This document discusses the change control procedures specific to sensitive network configuration changes.
+This document discusses the change control procedures specific to sensitive host configuration changes.

 The majority of the work done in all the change control procedures involves working with and through a git repo to modify code, configuration, and documents.
 In general, you could look at (most) of the change controls as controlling the changes committed to the production pipelne (i.e., the `master` branch).